Delivery Of Justice To 1984 Anti-Sikh Riots Victims Started Only After 2014: Amit Shah

-New Delhi, Oct 13: Union Home Minister Amit Shah on Friday said justice to the victims of the 1984 anti-Sikh riots started being delivered only after the Narendra Modi government assumed office in 2014.
+New Delhi, Oct 13: Union Home Minister Amit Shah on Friday said justice to the victims of the 1984 anti-Sikh riots, which were “politically motivated”, started being delivered only after the Narendra Modi government assumed office in 2014.

 Addressing a programme of the Delhi Sikh Gurdwara Management Committee here, Shah said 300 cases related to the 1984 riots were reopened and compensation of Rs 5 lakh was given to the family of each of the victims after 2014.

-“No one can forget the riots of 1984.
+“No one can forget the riots of 1984 and such heinous killings were politically motivated.
 No one was punished in those riots until the Modi government assumed office.
-Many inquiry commissions were formed but did not yield results.
-But Modi formed SIT, reopened 300 cases and started sending those who were guilty to jail,” he said.
+No one was arrested and no one spent a single day in jail till 2014,” he said.

+Shah said probe commissions were set up, but no concrete results ever came from them.

+Prime Minister Modi established an SIT and re-opened 300 cases, leading to the imprisonment of the guilty, he said.

 The home minister said that after so many years, the process of giving compensation of Rs 5 lakh to the kin of the 3,328 victims was done by the Modi government.